Analyze the Forex Market: Technical vs. Fundamental Analysis

 ✖ Requires knowledge of economic indicators and global events

-Economic calendars, central bank policies, and news releases are commonly used in fundamental analysis.
-By staying informed about these factors, traders can make strategic long-term decisions.
+In practice, keeping track of economic calendars, central bank policies, and major news releases forms a core part of this method.
+By staying informed about these events, traders can make more strategic, long-term decisions.

 Which Approach Should Be Used?